 Prescot has a unique history and heritage of international, national, regional and local interest and importance.
-To begin with, the only place in England to have an indoor playhouse, in Elizabethan times, was Prescot!
+The only place in England (outside London) to have an indoor playhouse, in Elizabethan times, was Prescot!

-Academic researchers have looked into this over a number of years and uncovered some fascinating information about Prescot and its importance to the world of English theatre at a key point in the development of the art form.
-This research has also told us a lot about the world in Elizabethan times.
+Academic researchers have looked into this over a number of years and uncovered some fascinating facts about Prescot and its importance to the world of English theatre at a key point in the development of the art form.
+This research has also told us a lot about everyday life in Elizabethan times.

-Shakespeare North Playhouse will celebrate the Elizabethan heritage of Knowsley.
-The support and patronage of the Earls of Derby at Knowsley Hall played a notable part in the development of Shakespearean drama.
-Lord Strange’s Men, under the patronage of Ferdinando Stanley (who became the fifth Earl of Derby), later formed part of Shakespeare’s own company at the Globe.
-So, Strange’s Men, who had performed at their home base in Knowsley, were important to the world in which Shakespeare became the world’s greatest playwright.
+The Shakespeare North Playhouse will celebrate the Elizabethan heritage of Knowsley.
+The support and patronage of the Earls of Derby at Knowsley Hall played a notable part in the development of English drama.
+Several of Lord Strange’s Men, under the patronage of Ferdinando Stanley (who became the fifth Earl of Derby), later formed part of Shakespeare’s own company at the Globe.
+So, Strange’s Men, who had performed at their home base in Knowsley, played a significant role in the development of Shakespeare, the world’s greatest playwright.
 The Prescot and Knowsley story is the prequel to the story of Shakespeare in London.

-So the Shakespeare connection, the importance of Shakespeare’s patrons at Knowsley Hall and the site of the only indoor Elizabethan Playhouse outside of London makes Prescot the only place to build this iconic playhouse.
+The Shakespeare connections, the significance of theatre patrons at Knowsley Hall and the site of the only indoor Elizabethan Playhouse outside London makes Prescot the perfect place to build this iconic playhouse.

 Where will it be built?

 The location of the Shakespeare North Playhouse has been carefully considered.
-Its location, on the site of the current Mill Street car park and near to the former museum (now called Cockpit House and part of the campus for Shakespeare North), is not far from the location of the Elizabethan Playhouse and has been the catalyst for a range of refurbishments and renewals in the historic heart of Prescot.
+Its location, on the site of the former Mill Street car park and near to the former museum (now called Cockpit House), is close to the site of the original Elizabethan Playhouse and has been the catalyst for a range of refurbishments and renewals in the historic heart of Prescot.

 Will anything be demolished or re-located to make way for the Playhouse?

-There will be changes to the bus station to ensure the Playhouse and the Bus Station work well together for all residents and customers.
+There will be changes to the bus station to ensure this will best meet the needs of all residents and visitors.